raphamaster/raphamaster/README.md

 ### Hi there 👋

-I'm Raphael Franco, and I'm a Data Engineer and Business Intelligence Analyst at SicoobCredicitrus.
+I'm Raphael Franco, and I'm a Data Engineer and Business Intelligence Analyst.

 I contributing to the community with [blog posts](http://raphaelfranco.org/) and [code streaming](https://www.twitch.tv/raphaelfranco).